KonradDlugosz/SpartaGlobalDocs/Topics/Cybersecurity.md

     12. Data manipulation : aims to change data
     13. Data destruction : attempts to delete data
     14. Main in the middle attack : alters communication between two parties who believe they are communication with each other.
+    15. Rogue software : malware disguised as real software
+    16. Unpatched software
+    17. Natural disaster
+    18. Water holing : fake website
+    19. Spear- phishing : sending emails to targeted individual that could contain an attachment with malicious software
+    20. Deploying a botnet : to deliver DDoS attack
+    21. Subverting the supply chain : to attack equipment or software being delivered to the organization.